 “I started writing because of rage, to be quite honest.
 And the rage, the grief, the love… all of these emotions drive my writing,” Heglar said.

 Heglar, whose work is rooted in her experience as a Black person from the American South, said her anger “has been a really powerful outlet to keep me from cycling back into depression and shock.
 But I still go back there sometimes.
 I have nightmares a lot.”

-Those nightmares are a daily reality for people of color, who are too often left behind.
-When ecological disasters strike, white people often receive resources long before those resources reach communities of color.
+Those nightmares are a daily reality for people of colour, who are too often left behind.
+When ecological disasters strike, white people often receive resources long before those resources reach communities of colour.
 A March 2019 NPR report found that out of more than 40,000 records in the Federal Emergency Management Agency (FEMA) database, a staggering 85 percent of post-disaster buyouts went to white, non-Hispanic families.

 In contrast, President Donald Trump recently released $16 billion in aid for Puerto Rico, more than two years after Hurricane Irma, but it comes with severe and unreasonable restrictions, like barring them from paying its $15 an hour minimum wage to workers on federally funded projects.